 The City is allowed, by statute, to invest excess funds in any bonds or other direct obligations of the United States of America or the State of Mississippi, or of any county or municipality of this state, when such county or municipal bonds have been properly approved.
-At September 30, 2011, investments consisted of the following:
+At September 30, 2012, investments consisted of the following:

-Reported Fair

-Amount Value

-Investments held by the City or the City's

-safekeeping agent, and registered in the

-name of the City:
+Reported Amount Fair Value Investments held by the City or the City's safekeeping agent, and registered in the name of the City: State and local government securities Money Market Mutual Funds \$ 3,794,075 7,935,078 \$ 11,729,153 \$ 3,794,095 7,935,078 \$ 11,729,153

-Investments not categorized:

-Money Market Mutual Funds \$ 2,645,909 \$ 2,645,909

 Interest Rate Risk.
 This is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
 The City does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
-All of the City's investments are in Money Market Mutual funds which have an investment maturity of less than one year.
+Most of the City's investments are in Money Market Mutual funds which have an investment maturity of less than one year.
+The State and local government securities also have a maturity of less than one year.

 Concentration of Credit Risk.
 The City places no limit on the amount the City may invest in any one issuer.
 More than 5 percent of the City's investments are in Money Market Mutual Funds.
-These are 100%, of the City's total investments.

 Credit risk.
 Generally, credit risk is the risk that an issuer of a debt type investment will not fulfill its obligation to the holder of the investment.
 This is measured by assignment of a rating by a nationally recognized rating organization.
 U.S. Government securities or obligations explicitly guaranteed by the U.S. government are not considered to have credit risk exposure.
-All of the City's investments are in Money Market Mutual Funds which have been given the AAA rating.
+All of the City's investments have been given the AAA rating.